St. Martin's Day: Irish

 In some parts of Ireland, on the eve of St. Martin's Day (Lá Fhéile Mártain in Irish), it was tradition to sacrifice a cockerel by bleeding it.
 The blood was collected and sprinkled on the four corners of the house.
-Also in Ireland, no wheel of any kind was to turn on St. Martin's Day, because Martin was said by some people to have been thrown into a mill stream and killed by the wheel and so it was not right to turn any kind of wheel on that day.
+Also in Ireland, no wheel of any kind was to turn on St Martin's Day, because Martin was said by some people to have been thrown into a mill stream and killed by the wheel and so it was not right to turn any kind of wheel on that day.
 A local legend in County Wexford says that putting to sea is to be avoided as St. Martin rides a white horse across Wexford Bay bringing death by drowning to any who see him.

 Welsh

 In Welsh mythology the day is associated with the Cŵn Annwn, the spectral hounds who escort souls to the otherworld (Annwn).
 St Martin's Day was one of the few nights the hounds would engage in a Wild Hunt, stalking the land for criminals and villains.
-The supernatural character of the day in Welsh culture is evident in the number omens associated with it.
+The supernatural character of the day in Welsh culture is evident in the number of omens associated with it.
 Marie Trevelyan recorded that if the hooting of an owl was heard on St Martin's Day it was seen as a bad omen for that district.
 If a meteor was seen, then there would be trouble for the whole nation.